 A time and events schedule is provided in Table 4.
-Detailed schedules for pre- and post-dose procedures to be performed at treatment visits are provided in Table 5.
+Detailed schedules for pre- and post-dose procedures to be performed on Day 1 (Visits 2, 4, and 6) and Day 7 (Visits 3, 5, and 7) of each treatment period are provided in Table 5 and Table 6, respectively.

-All assessments during Visits 2 through 7 will be conducted in the following order: tremor assessments, vital signs, ECGs, clinical laboratory assessments, and spirometry.
+All assessments during Visits 2 through 7 will be conducted in the following order: dry mouth assessment, vital signs, ECGs, clinical laboratory assessments, and spirometry (IC, when conducted should be obtained prior to all other spirometry assessments).